Effective Strategies for Asynchronous Software Engineering Agents: Branch-and-Merge Multi-Agent Coordination with SWE Primitives

 \subsection{Communication and Asynchronous Execution}

 We use a structured JSON protocol as the communication interface between the manager and the engineer agents.
-When delegated the task, the manager outputs a machine-parsable JSON specification that defines task assignments, file paths, target functions, and dependency information.
+When delegated the task, the manager outputs a JSON specification that defines task assignments, file paths, target functions, and dependency information to ensure that the task boundaries, responsibilities, and outputs are explicitly defined and can be programmatically validated.
 We provide the details in Appendix \ref{app:commit0-prompt}.
-This ensures that the task boundaries, responsibilities, and outputs are explicitly defined and can be programmatically validated.

 The execution is organized around an asynchronous manager-controlled event loop.
 Once tasks are delegated, each engineer operates as an independent coroutine.
 Engineers invoke language model calls, modify code in their worktrees, and execute verification commands such as running tests.
 These operations are executed concurrently up to a predefined maximum number of active engineers.
 The manager listens for completion signals and dynamically updates the dependency state when commits are submitted.
 Engineers who finish early can be assigned new executable task units, while engineers whose dependencies are not yet satisfied remain idle.
 To manage context growth, the manager maintains a compressed execution history.
 We use \texttt{LLMSummarizingCondenser} to periodically summarize prior interaction rounds while preserving key structured artifacts such as the dependency graph, completed tasks, and unresolved errors.
 This separation prevents unnecessary context expansion while preserving execution traceability.